furkanunutmaz/CrowdFundingApp-Solana/README.md

 1. Opportunity to earn NFT specific to the supported project
 2. If the invested project is a Startup, owning the NFT of the relevant startup and catching a privileged customer opportunity in the future
 3. A partnership can be established with an agreement between the person who published the project and the donor.
 This can be done through a smart contract.
+4. Donations will be kept in a pool.
+It will be distributed to projects by voting.